 To avoid deleting a message by mistake, or to clear up the Queue but backup the messages in some other place, users can use the backup option to backup messages safely in an associated Storage Blob container before processing them.

-In Service Bus Queue section, users can create a really quick task to send messages to or purge messages from the source queue that is being explored.
+In the Service Bus Queue section, users can create a really quick task to send messages to or purge messages from the source queue that is being explored.

-The configuration created to run immediately can also be saved for future use in Automated Tasks section.
+The configuration created to run immediately can also be saved for future use in the Automated Tasks section.